 Overview Ann Cooper Whitall's diary entries focus on descriptions of Quaker meetings, illnesses within her family and community, reflections on religion and the perceived failure of Whitall’s community to live up to its ideals, and discussions concerning effective child-rearing practices.

 Dates: 1760-1780; Majority of material found within 1760-1762

 Overview Whitall kept this diary for his sister, to whom he addresses the majority of his entries.
 Entries include quotes from scripture, Quaker sermons, and poetry, as well as descriptions of his voyage from New York to France by sea.
 During his time in France, entries describe Whitall's travels to Nantes and Bordeaux, as well as visits with Friends in France.

 Overview Benjamin F. Whitson (1867-1957) of Moylan, Delaware County, Pennsylvania, was a Quaker businessman.
 Whitson was active in Quaker affairs such as Friends World Conference in 1937 and the Fellowship of Reconciliation, and in Quaker concerns such as peace, temperance, and education.
 He was the son of Thomas H. and Phebe (Cooper) Whitson, and his family and extended family has deep Quaker associations.
 Both Benjamin Whitson and his father, were recognized as Quaker ministers and made visits to Ohio...

-Scope and Content note This collection is composed of the single handwritten diary of Sarah "Sallie" Wistar.
-Early entries describe Sallie's classes and studies in her efforts to earn her high school diploma, while later entries describe social calls, illnesses in the family and other family news, as well as Sallie's responsibilities as the eldest daughter living at home.
+Overview Early diary entries describe Sallie's classes and studies in her efforts to earn her high school diploma, while later entries describe social calls, illnesses in the family, and other family news, as well as Sallie's responsibilities as the eldest daughter living at home.